 Youth in Transition Toolkit:

-Does the youth have the necessary services and supports to live as independently as possible?
+Does the youth have the necessary services and supports to successfully manage adult life in their community?

 Instruction in self-advocacy